|

 sufficient coal gas for the race.

-Coal gas was a mixture largely of hydrogen,
+was a mixture largely of hydrogen,

 methane and carbon monoxide.
-Naturally, it was
+Naturally,

-flammable and dangerous.
-Made from
+it was flammable and dangerous.
+Made by

 pyrolysing coal, it provided light, heat and